-A perennially popular theme force, with a lot of flexibility.
-Huntsmen are great march blockers and diverters, Crossbowmen add a good solid punch from a distance, Free Company aren’t as mobile or tough as Ghouls but can bait, switch and throw down two attacks in melee well enough.
-Really benefits from a Battle Standard Bearer with all those living units around: bunker them and your Lord in a Grave Guard unit and deny all the VPs you can.
+An increasingly popular theme force, with a lot of flexibility.
+Huntsmen are good march blockers and diverters if you don’t expect too much from their actual shots, Crossbowmen add a good solid punch from a distance, Free Company aren’t as mobile or tough as Ghouls but can bait, switch and throw down two attacks in melee well enough.
+Really benefits from a Battle Standard Bearer with all those living units around.
+Just don’t forget that you’re an Undead army; your melee blocks should still be Skeletons and Wights.

 Lose Master Necromancers and Ghouls, Dire Wolves move into Special, all Heroes can ride Winged Nightmares and unridden Zombie Dragons appear in Rare.

-Hot damn, it’s a Vampire flying circus, and a perfect opportunity to use those Zombie Dragon models we should very much avoid otherwise.
+Hot damn, it’s a Vampire flying circus, and a perfect opportunity to use those Zombie Dragon models.
 Lots of Terror, lots of mobility, lots of eggs in one basket.
-I haven’t played this one as I don’t have enough monsters to justify it, but it looks brilliant.
+I haven’t played this one as I don’t have enough monsters to justify it, but it looks like so much fun.

 Lose Master Necromancers, Ghouls and Zombies, gain Swains: Heroes from ANY OTHER WARHAMMER ARMIES BOOK, with all their usual options, including mounts, who gain Hatred of the enemy if the Lahmian General, the immortal object of their desire, turns out to be less immortal than planned.

-Clearly meant to be used with restraint and dignity, to bring in a Bretonnian or Empire hero, maybe an Elf if you wanted to get daring (bring a Dark Elf Sorceress for bonus lesbian points) or a Chaos Champion (think about it, big hulking metal Viking with the ultimate goth girlfriend draped off ’em…).
-Clearly GOING to be used to bring in Skink Priests on Stegadons, or Branchwraiths, or Warlock Engineers, or Night Goblins… The very thought makes me shudder.
+Clearly meant to be used with restraint and dignity, to bring in a Bretonnian or Empire hero, maybe an Elf if you wanted to get daring (a Wood Elf Alter Noble would be a giggle, or a Dark Elf sorceress for bonus lesbianism) or a Chaos Champion (think about it, big hulking metal Viking with the ultimate goth girlfriend draped off ’em…).
+But RAW is RAW and some people recommend Skink Priests on Stegadons or Warlock Engineers or other silliness.

-Whatever you end up indulging in, the Swains had better be able to survive and contribute to the game on their own as there are all sorts of rules loopholes around putting them safely in any of your units and life’s too short.
-Which is another argument for slapping them on a chariot or a monster and just letting them do what they wilt.
+Whatever you end up indulging in, the Swains had better be able to survive and contribute to the game on their own as there are all sorts of rules loopholes around putting them safely in any of your Undead units and life’s too short to spend fiddling about with those.

 Easier to list what you can take than what you can’t, to be honest.
 Blood Dragon Vampires of any size.
 Wight Lords.
 Black Knights (must have barding), Grave Guard and Skeletons with hand weapons and bows at 10 points each as Core.
 Regular Skeletons as Special.
 Black Coach, Banshees, and Dogs of War… unless you want to go off the deep end and let your Black Knights use Lance Formation, and since this list is clearly derived from Bretonnia rather than the Empire I say go hog wild.